 The answer -- I have little perception of how tired I really am becoming.
 I get so used to being tired that I don't notice how I am really feeling.
 I don't expect to feel rested.
 I don't even remember what "rested" is, so I just keep going and do what I think I must, should, or want to do.
 I don't stop until my body finally quits.
 I think I am "better now" and "can do it".
 I tell myself that everyone gets tired.
 That is true.
 Everyone does get tired, but I start at tired and take it to lower levels.
-I am having to remind myself that dragging myself from room to room, feeling nauseous, having blurry vision ("so tired they couldn't see straight"), coldness, shakiness, and staring blankly are far beyond normal "tireness".
+I am having to remind myself that dragging myself from room to room, feeling nauseous, having blurry vision ("so tired I can't see straight"), coldness, shakiness, and staring blankly are far beyond normal "tiredness".
 It is exhaustion.

 Monday, March 16, 2015